 Kuta, Lombok is known as one of the surfing destinations in Indonesia.
 It is not spoiled by a ton of tourists yet like Bali and it is an actual surfers paradise where you can ride waves without all of the crowds.

-I won’t pretend that I know how to surf or know the best spots so I’ll let the experts in this guide handle that!
+I won’t pretend that I know how to surf or know the best spots so I recommend further research!

 Kuta is turning into a mini Canggu with restaurants and yoga studios already established.
 So between your beach or surf sessions why not zen out at one of the two studios currently in Kuta.
 Yoga classes are available for walk-ins with package deals for 3 classes at both Mana Retreat & Yoga and Ashtari Lombok.